Our 2016 hotel recommendations are sorted by area:

 Alternatively, click here to search all hotels in Sydney.

-These hotels are located in the very center of Sydney, close to the shops, The Rocks and Darling Harbour.
-Most of our recommendations are just a short walk from the gay nightlife in and around Oxford Street.
+As well as being within easy reach of famous tourist sights, most of our hotel recommendations are just a short walk from the gay nightlife in and around Oxford Street.

 Why this hotel: Apartment style.
 Excellent gym.
 Walk to Darling Harbour.